Monika Hilmerová

-Monika Hilmerová (/sk/; born October 7, 1974, in Czechoslovakia) is a Slovak actress.
-She is a winner of the Silver Dolphin award received in 2001 at the annual Festroia International Film Festival in Setúbal, Portugal as the Best Actress for her performance in Der Lebensborn - Pramen života (Spring of Life, 2000).
+Monika Hilmerová (/sk/), born October 7, 1974, in Bratislava, is a Slovak actress.
+She is a winner of the 2001 Silver Dolphin award at the annual Festroia International Film Festival in Setúbal, Portugal for Best Actress for her performance in Der Lebensborn - Pramen života (Spring of Life, 2000).

-The actress appears in multi-language productions, including the Czech, Slovak, English and/or German.
+Hilmerová is multilingual and has acted in Czech, Slovak, English and German.
 Among others, she co-starred in the Golden Globe-nominated Uprising (2001) by Jon Avnet, Silvio Soldini's movie Brucio nel vento (2002) (e.g. Nastro d'Argento award, BM IFF award and/or Flaiano FF award) and the U.S. Emmy Award-winning TV-miniseries Frankenstein (2004) by Kevin Connor.
 In March 2010, the actress was named a UNICEF Goodwill Ambassador.

 Biography

-Hilmerová was born in the Slovak capital of former Czechoslovakia.
-She studied andragogy at the Faculty of Arts, Comenius University, while also acting at the Academy of Performing Arts, both in Bratislava.
-At age sixteen, she played on the stage of the Naive Theatre Radošina.
-Later on, she joined the scene of the Slovak National Theatre in 2003.
-The actress is married to dancer/choreographer with whom she has a daughter.
+She studied andragogy at the Faculty of Arts, Comenius University, while also studying acting at the Academy of Performing Arts in Bratislava.
+She began acting on stage at 16 years of age at the Naive Theatre Radošina, and later joined the Slovak National Theatre in 2003.
+She is married to Jaroslav Bekr, a dancer and choreographer, with whom she has two children.